 Who Makes Prevagen?

 The company is called Quincy BioScience.
-The business was started in 2004 and its website is Quincybioscience.com.
-Their company address is 726 Heartland Trail, suite #300 Madison, WI 53717.
+The business was started in 2004.
+The website is Quincybioscience.com.
+The company address is 726 Heartland Trail, suite #300 Madison, WI 53717.
 According to the FTC, another name for the company is Sugar River Supplements.

-This might be the company that makes Prevagen.
+Could this be the company that makes Prevagen?

-Quincy BioScience is a Better Business Accredited company.
-The BBB gave the company a rating of “A+” when this review was updated.
-Sugar River Supplements did not have a rating when this review was updated.
-See the BBB files for updates and more information.
+Quincy BioScience is not a Better Business Accredited company.
+The BBB gave the company an A+ rating when this review was updated.

 Contact Prevegan

-Various people have taken issue with this supplement.
+Various people have had issues with this supplement.
 Complaints seen when scanning various websites are as follows:

 The Prevagen Lawsuit

-In 2015 a class action lawsuit was issued which alleges that Prevagen doesn't work.
+In 2015, a class action lawsuit was issued, alleging that Prevagen didn't work.
 In the pdf file of the lawsuit (click to download), it's argued that apoaequorin is “completely destroyed by the digestive system and transformed into common amino acids no different than those derived from other common food products such as chicken, cold cuts, hamburgers, etc.”

 Remember, one of the Prevagen studies summarized above did say apoaequorin is digested by pepsin…

-The makers of Prevagen disagree with the class action lawsuit and say that this does not happen.
+The maker of Prevagen disagrees with the class action lawsuit and says that this does not happen.
 In January 2017, the FTC along with New York Attorney General filed a lawsuit against the Quincy Bioscience stating that they didn't feel the company had sufficient proof Prevagen worked as advertised.
 Here is a summary 2017 FTC lawsuit.

 Prevagen And The FTC